crossplane/crossplane/design/design-doc-composition.md

 balancer) to get requests to the web servers.

 Wordpress’s _application developers_ wish to allow _application operators_ to
-configure only how much storage their SQL database has, whether the database uses SSD or spinning disk, and how replicated the web server will be.

-All other configuration details should be selected from a “class” or “profile”of application.
+configure only how much storage their SQL database has and what their wordpress administrator username will be.
+All other configuration details should be selected from a "class" of application.
 This class may decide whether the web server is containerized or a VM, whether the SQL database is PostgreSQL or MySQL, etc.

 The input to this example is a `Wordpress` custom resource.
-The outputs depend on the class of application, but could include a `Deployment`, and a `MySQLInstance`, where a `MySQLInstance` is a namespaced composite infrastructure resource.
+The outputs depend on the class of application, but could include a `Deployment`, and a `MySQLInstance`, where a `MySQLInstance` is an infrastructure resource.

 GitLab is a more advanced example of an application composition, in which the GitLab application is composed in turn of many smaller composite applications